64kramsystem/personal_notes/rust.md

 ##### Real case of modeling a thread-safe tree with trait objects, with children addition

-**to verify** - move the Mutex in; the version below should suffer from contention.
+Example, with Tree implementing the Node trait.
+This is a **slow** implementation, since it will cause locking on the vector.

-In this structure, a Tree implements the Node trait.
+Read-only trees better do without locking at all (only Arc).

 ```rust
 #[derive(SmartDefault)]